-In incidents of sexual harassment, sexual assault, dating violence, domestic violence, or stalking, it is important to preserve evidence to aid in an institutional investigation, a legal process, and/or obtaining a protection order.
+In incidents of sexual harassment, sexual assault. dating violence, domestic violence, or stalking, it is important to preserve evidence to aid institutional investigation, a legal process, and/or obtaining a protection order.
 Evidence may be collected whether or not a Complainant chooses to make a report to law enforcement.
-Evidence of violence such as bruising or other visible injuries following an incident of dating or domestic violence should be documented and preserved with photographic evidence.
-Evidence of bullying, stalking and sexual harassment. such cvber as should also be communications, preserved and not altered in any way.
+Evidence of violence such as bruising or other visible injuries following an incident of dating or domestic violence should be documented preserved with photographic evidence.
+Evidence of bullying, stalking and sexual harassment, such as cyber communications, should also preserved and not altered in any way.